insipiens/CH-Combatstick/README.md

 * * *

-This project is the Arduino Pro Micro code to run a custom USN CH-CombatStick.
+This project is for the Arduino Pro Micro code to run a custom USN CH-CombatStick with board revision 5.00

 I wanted to add this stick to my Sidewinder FFB2 base, I initially referenced https://github.com/dlwalter/ch-joy version which helped me get started on this